ralismark/ralismark.github.io/_garden/booklist.md

 title: Booklist
 ---

+Originally, this just contained a list of books I liked, but I'm extending it to more than just that

+I also read a bunch of blogs, such as Slate Star Codex -- you can find a nicely typeset copy of some posts at <https://www.slatestarcodexabridged.com/>.
+I intend to create a larger blogroll at some point.

+# Books

 One day, a friend asked for book recommendations and I wrote up a 400 word summary.
 This seemed like something that would interest others, so I started cleaning it up and put it on my website.

 There are two Hacker News posts which have a lot of great book recommendations, and they're also good places to look: